gilmerperez/national-park/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the project folder in your terminal.
 3. Run `npm install` to install all required dependencies.
-4. Make sure to rename `.env.example` to `.env` and add your `API_KEY` from the [National Park Service API](https://www.nps.gov/subjects/developer/get-started.htm) as the `API_KEY` value.
+4. Make sure to add your API KEy to the `.env` file from the [National Park Service API](https://www.nps.gov/subjects/developer/get-started.htm) as the `API_KEY` value.
-5. Start the application by running `npm start`.
+5. Start the application by running `npm run start:dev`.
 6. Visit the application in your browser, input a state, and see national parks and events displayed on the page.
 7. View and click on previously searched states to see their national parks and events.

 ## Key Features

+- Display previous search history as clickable buttons.
 - Fetch national parks and events based on user-provided state.
-- Display previous search history as clickable buttons.
 - Remove previously searched states from history with a trash can icon.

 ## Technology Stack:

 This application needs the following tools and technologies to operate:
+- **dotenv**: To manage environment variables securely.
+- **HTML/CSS**: To structure and style the application interface.
+- **Node.js**: The runtime environment for running JavaScript on the server.
 - **JavaScript**: For handling the client-side functionality and dynamic content.
+- **Fetch API**: For making asynchronous requests to fetch national parks and event data.
 - **Express**: The server-side framework used to handle requests and manage API communication.
-- **Fetch API**: For making asynchronous requests to fetch national parks and event data.
-- **HTML/CSS**: To structure and style the application interface.
-- **Node.js**: The runtime environment for running JavaScript on the server.
-- **dotenv**: To manage environment variables securely.

 ## Additional Resources

-* [The Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch): Documentation for understanding and using the Fetch API.
-* [National Park Service API](https://www.nps.gov/subjects/developer/get-started.htm): API documentation to get your API key and learn how to interact with the National Park Service data.
+API Documentation to get your [National Park Service API Key](https://www.nps.gov/subjects/developer/get-started.htm)

+Documentation For understanding and using [The Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch)